MUDMapBuilder/MUDMapBuilder/README.md

 It is intended to be used by MUD owners, who want to add the cartography section to their sites with maps for their areas.

-If you would like to see samples of MUDMapBuilder work, then download [ROM_Maps.zip](https://github.com/rds1983/MUDMapBuilder/releases/download/0.1.0/ROM_Maps.zip)
+If you would like to see samples of MUDMapBuilder work, then download [tbaMUD_Areas.zip](https://github.com/rds1983/MUDMapBuilder/releases/download/0.1.5/tbaMUD_Areas.zip)

-It contains png map images for the stock ROM areas.
+It contains 187 maps for the [tbaMUD](https://tbamud.com/)

 # Installation
 Download the binary release(MUDMapBuilder.v.v.v.v.zip from the latest release at [Releases](https://github.com/rds1983/MUDMapBuilder/releases)).
 For now, it works only under Windows.